xPolydeuces/programming-notes/web/html.md

 ## Local Storage

 HTML5 provides a new way to store data on the client-side, called local storage.
 This allows for faster loading times and offline access to the data.

+## Web Workers

+Web Workers is a new feature in HTML5 that allows developers to run scripts in the background, separate from the main page, for faster processing and improved performance.